digital-asset/ex-collateral/README.md

 > **Note:** There is another reasonable option, which is to do transfers in three steps.

     1. The sender requests a transfer via a non-consuming choice on an asset.
 The request only contains the value of the asset, not the reference.
     2. The receiver accepts or declines.
     3. The sender settles the transfer by supplying the asset contract.

   This scheme still does not fully solve the problem of stale transfers.
 A sender could initiate multiple transfers from one asset, but not have the assets to settle them all.
 This is not as bad, as we end up with choices that cannot be executed due to missing inputs rather than failing choices, but it is no silver bullet for the issue described above.

 The result of all these considerations is the following data, signatory and workflow schema.
 Signatories are highlighted in red.
-The DAML implementation of the below is found in files `Asset.daml` and `Account.daml`.
+The DAML implementation of the below is found in files `Asset.daml` and `Account.daml`:

 ![Asset holding workflow](images/AssetWorkflow.svg)